gty111/SYSU-ARCH-dark/docs/LAB1.md

   > {: .highlight}
   > You should use something large enough that the application is interesting, but not too large that gem5 takes more than 10 minutes to execute a simulation.

-  - change the CPU model from TimingSimpleCPU to MinorCPU.
+  - change the CPU model from TimingSimpleCPU to O3CPU.

   > {: .highlight}
-  > `Hint` : GEM5 won't compile MinorCPU by default.
+  > `Challenge` : Can you change the CPU model to MinorCPU?
+GEM5 won't compile MinorCPU by default.
 You need to add some modifications.
 GEM5 use `CPU_MODELS` as a parameter in the past.
-Try to execute `grep CPU_MODELS -R YOUR_GEM5_ROOT_DIR --exclude-dir=build` and see what you can find out.
+Try to search the keyword `CPU_MODELS` and see what you can find out.

   - Vary the CPU clock from 1GHz to 2GHz (in steps of 1GHz) with both CPU models.